 Getting off the Blood-Sugar Rollercoaster

-This image shows the effects of a high sugar diet, with the spike in blood sugar every time we eat – quickly followed by a crash and subsequent cravings.
+The diagram below shows the effects of a high-sugar diet, with the spike in blood sugar every time we eat – quickly followed by a drop and subsequent cravings.

 To illustrate, imagine riding the rollercoaster all day; you start by eating a carb-heavy meal, which causes your blood-sugar to jump, resulting in a release of insulin.
 A few hours after the meal, your blood sugar dips and you’re left with a craving for more sugar as well as other after-effects like tiredness.
 If this happens regularly, your body will struggle to keep up with the carb intake and start to store unprocessed carbs as body fat, especially with the typical UK diet already consisting of more carbs than the body can burn.

 Should you cut all carbs?
 The short answer is ‘no’, because complex carbohydrates contain many nutrients and have high fibre content that we wouldn’t recommend cutting them out entirely.
 Sugar, however, has no nutritional value, so it’s safe to cut out completely, or at least cut back as much as possible.
 This will stabilise your blood-sugar levels, leave hunger pangs in the past and improve your mood and energy levels.

 Sugar is undoubtedly addictive; the more we consume, the more we crave – and unfortunately, more and more people are getting into the habit of eating high-sugar foods regularly, which can cause us to pile on weight and can even threaten our health.
 Eating sugar is fine every so often, but if this is your daily eating pattern, then your body is constantly being taxed by this high-sugar intake that can lead to ‘insulin resistance’ and even Type 2 Diabetes.